Skip to main content

 No need to open task detail to schedule tasks for a future date.
 Simply select any task in the list and press S – the scheduling window will now appear.
 Learn more about our keyboard shortcuts.

-When the task is scheduled for a future date, it automatically gets Later status and moves to the bottom of the list as our lists are always sorted with the most actionable tasks on the top and least actionable on the bottom.
+When the task is scheduled for a future date, it automatically gets Later status and moves to the bottom of the list as our lists are always sorted with the most actionable tasks at the top and least actionable at the bottom.

-In most workflows, Lunatask will show scheduled/deferred tasks in a special section at the top of the list (named "coming up") to bring your attention back to them when the date comes.
+In most workflows, Lunatask will show scheduled/deferred tasks in a special section at the top of the list (named "just came up") to bring your attention back to them when the date comes.

 info

-Scheduled tasks are not meant to stay in the "coming up" section.
-Go over each task and move it where it now fits your plans – you can move it, for example, to Now, Next or Must (depending on the workflow in that area).
-When you do so, the date goes away.
+These once deferred tasks are not meant to stay in the "just came up" section.
+Go over each task and move it where it now fits your plans – you can move it, for example, to Now, Next or Must (depending on the workflow used in that area).

 tip

-You can think of date-based scheduling in Lunatask as future reminders and of the "coming up" section as a notification area, if that helps.
+You can think of date-based scheduling in Lunatask as future reminders and the "just came up" section as a notification area, if that helps.

 Plan your days

-If you work in such a way that you plan your days or a week ahead (i.e. which tasks to do today and which tomorrow, for example), use our more rigid Plan Your Week scheduling workflow designed for this date-oriented use.
+If you work in such a way that you plan your days or a week ahead (e.g. which tasks to do today and which tomorrow), use our more rigid Plan Your Week scheduling workflow designed for this date-oriented use.

 Lunatask's Kanban-like approach is "If the thing is not "now", don't worry about it.
 Work on what's now until the thing becomes "now".
 Until then, it can sit on top of your backlog." – except for the Plan Your Week workflow, that's how most of our workflows (like Now / Later and others) work.

-While offering you a workflow to work in a date-oriented fashion, if you prefer, which still guides you to address existing, older tasks first, most of your workflows work differently – freeing you to focus on what’s important now – your current focus, instead of building a perfect plan that you’ll abandon or will become obsolete shortly as new priorities pop up, one misjudges how much energy the will have after 4PM, etc.
+While offering you a workflow to work in a date-oriented fashion, if you prefer, still guiding you to address existing, older tasks first, most of your workflows work differently.
+They free you to focus only on what’s important now – your current focus – instead of building a perfect plan you’ll abandon or will become obsolete shortly as new priorities pop up, one misjudges how much energy they will have after 4PM, etc.

 It’s a wonderful, more forgiving, human, and actually manageable way to prioritize work, life goals, and everyday tasks as they come and go.
-It always keeps your list focused and achievable – no dates needed.
+It always keeps your list focused and achievable – no dates and constant rescheduling needed.

-Give it a try — and let go of date-based thinking that most apps encourage.
-Instead of managing your tasks like a calendar, you’ll get a smart, ever-evolving list that highlights what matters most right now.
+Give it a try — and maybe let go of date-based thinking that most apps encourage.
+Instead of managing your tasks like a calendar, you’ll get a smart, ever-evolving list that is always up to date and highlights what matters most right now.

 App icon and menu badges

-Depending on your menu badge configuration, you can be notified of coming up tasks using the badge on the area the task belongs to, and on the app icon itself.
-When you sign up, badges are configured to show the number of due or coming up tasks.
-You can change this in the settings.
+Depending on your menu badge configuration, you can be notified of just came up tasks using the badge on the area the task belongs to, and on the app icon itself.
+You can change what the badge shows in area settings.
 Learn more in our article dedicated to badges and notifications.

 FAQ